jsjoeio/portfolio-rebuild/blog/2018-08-01/index.md

 6. Scroll down to Branch Subdomains and then select the branch you want to deploy as a subdomain.
 7. Click "Create subdomain" and boom! 💣

-_NOTE_ Keep in mind the branch name will be used as the subdomain name.
+_Keep in mind the branch name will be used as the subdomain name._